msultan-arhamsoft/devops-todos/README.md

 - Visit the http://localhost:8080 and you should see the default page of the backend.

 # DevOps phase 2 testing.
-This line is added just to test the CI/CD flow
+- This line is added just to test the CI/CD flow
+- This line is added to test the pull request for develop branch